VisuRiddles: Fine-grained Perception is a Primary Bottleneck for Multimodal Large Language Models in Abstract Visual Reasoning: VisuRiddles

 \subsection{VisuRiddles Benchmark}

-Existing benchmarks provide limited coverage of the core reasoning dimensions required for AVR, To address this, VisuRiddles explicitly evaluates models across five key dimensions: a) \textbf{Numerosity} assesses the model’s ability to perceive and reason about quantity and distribution; b) \textbf{Attribute} evaluates the understanding of intrinsic visual features that determine structural semantics; c) \textbf{Style} tests the capacity to identify and generalize transformation-based visual patterns; d) \textbf{Position} reflects the ability to reason over the relative positions and layout of visual elements; e) \textbf{Spatiality} examines the understanding of three-dimensional structures, shape variations, and spatial transformations in abstract scenes.
-To extend the evaluation beyond low-level perceptual reasoning and address limitations in task diversity, structural complexity, and the inherent uncertainty introduced by single-choice formats, we additionally incorporate two high-level reasoning tasks that require analogical abstract reasoning and consistency-based logical reasoning, as represented by RAVEN and Sudoku, respectively.
+Unlike RAVEN~\citep{zhang2019raven} and PuzzleVQA~\citep{chia2024puzzlevqa}, which focus on general visual reasoning tasks, we target the most challenging part of AVR tasks.
+Thus, the VisuRiddles benchmark has been constructed to evaluate MLLMs.
+It explicitly evaluates models across five key dimensions: a) \textbf{Numerosity} assesses the model’s ability to perceive and reason about quantity and distribution; b) \textbf{Attribute} evaluates the understanding of intrinsic visual features that determine structural semantics; c) \textbf{Style} tests the capability to identify and generalize transformation-based visual patterns; d) \textbf{Position} reflects the ability to reason over the relative positions and layout of visual elements; e) \textbf{Spatiality} examines the understanding of three-dimensional structures, shape variations, and spatial transformations in abstract graphics.
+To extend the evaluation beyond low-level perceptual reasoning and address limitations in task diversity, structural complexity, and the inherent uncertainty introduced by single-choice formats, we additionally incorporate two high-level reasoning tasks that require analogical abstract reasoning and consistency-based logical reasoning, as represented by \textbf{RAVEN} and \textbf{Sudoku}, respectively.
 Finally, VisuRiddles also includes a subset, namely Other of AVR tasks involving planar shape composition and character-based semantic patterns.
-VisuRiddles provides a unified benchmark spanning basic to high-level reasoning, enabling comprehensive assessment of AVR, with representative samples shown in Fig.~\ref{fig:fig2}.
+VisuRiddles provides a unified benchmark spanning basic to high-level reasoning, enabling comprehensive assessment of AVR, with representative samples shown in Fig.~\ref{fig:appendix_figure1}.
+We construct the VisuRiddles benchmark through a structured pipeline comprising \textbf{Collection}, \textbf{Cleaning}, and \textbf{Consolidation}.
+We provide the construction details in Appendix~\ref{appedix:benchmark}.